Flinders View

 AreaSearch assessment of residential approval activity sees Flinders View among the top 30% of areas assessed nationwide

-Flinders View has received approximately 49 dwelling approvals per year over the past five financial years, totalling an estimated 246 homes.
-In FY-26 so far, 23 approvals have been recorded.
-On average, each dwelling accommodates around 2.3 new residents annually between FY-21 and FY-25.
-The average construction cost value of new homes is $405,000.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Flinders View has received approximately 49 dwelling approvals per year over the past five financial years, totalling an estimated 246 homes.
+As of FY-26, 23 approvals have been recorded.
+On average, each dwelling is expected to accommodate around 2.3 new residents annually over the past five financial years (FY-21 to FY-25), reflecting healthy demand which may support property values.
+The average construction cost value for new homes is approximately $405,000, higher than regional norms, indicating quality-focused development.

 Frequently Asked Questions - Development